Mirai Sentai Timeranger: Wataru Asami

 Wataru Asami (浅見 渡, Asami Wataru): Tatsuya's billionaire father who is the leader of the Asami Group, one of the largest business corporations in Japan.
 Wataru is a ruthless individual who is only concerned with business matters and tries to control Tatsuya's life, thinking that his son is only meant to succeed him.
 Wataru also organizes the City Guardians as a means of protecting the city from the Londerz Family and finds out that his son is Time Red when his helmet is broken.
 Wataru eventually agrees to allow Naoto to become the City Guardians' leader after he gains control of the V-Rex and attempts to recruit the other Timerangers into the City Guardians, but is turned down.
 Eventually, Wataru is hospitalized during Gien's attack on the City Guardian headquarters.
-After Yuuri and the Timerangers depart for 3000, Wataru decides to allow Tatsuya to live his own life until he feels that he is ready to join the Asami Group.
+After Yuri and the Timerangers depart for 3000, Wataru decides to allow Tatsuya to live his own life until he feels that he is ready to join the Asami Group.

-Wataru Asami is portrayed by Fujita Okamoto (岡本 富士太, Okamoto Fujita) who previously played Dr. Dazai in Kousoku Sentai Turboranger.

 Honami Moriyama

-Honami Moriyama (森山 ホナミ, Moriyama Honami): Honami Moriyama is a reporter and photographer, the only one daring enough to take photographs of the Londerz Family.
+Honami Moriyama (森山 ホナミ, Moriyama Honami): A reporter and photographer, the only one daring enough to take photographs of the Londerz Family.
 She first interferes in the Timerangers' battle against Gougan and is scolded by Time Pink for her foolishness, but Time Yellow is able to cheer her up.
 Unbeknownst to the Timerangers, Honami has taken their pictures while they are in their civilian forms, but she chooses to keep these pictures to herself, and quits taking pictures of them and the Londerz.
 Honami develops a crush on Time Yellow, yet she believes that Ayase is Time Yellow, going so far as keeping a picture of Ayase and Time Yellow side-by-side in her wallet.
 Sion finds out that Honami is in love with Domon and gives her his own e-mail address.
 Eventually, Domon finds out about the confusion when he notices Honami's wallet on the ground after he arrives late for a date and sees Ayase's picture in it.
 Domon tries to set up Honami with Ayase and, in the end, Honami's misunderstanding is cleared up when Domon is willing to protect her from Banjan's bomb.
-The two start dating, and at the end of the series, Honami has a child that she names Mirai, referred to as Domon Jr. in the finale, but Domon only discovers his existence a decade later, during the events of Kaizoku Sentai Gokaiger.
+The two start dating, and at the end of the series Honami has a son whom she names Mirai, but Domon only discovers his existence a decade later during the events of Kaizoku Sentai Gokaiger.

-Honami Moriyama is portrayed by Tamao Yoshimura (吉村 玉緒, Yoshimura Tamao).